drandyhaas/Haasoscope/software/commands.md

 `144` toggles whether the external trigger pin is active, for all boards.

+-- Following commands require the [new firmware](../max10_adc_firmware/output_files)!

-`145` (+ 1 more byte) (in the [new firmware](../max10_adc_firmware/output_files)!) is how many channels to send data for, from each board.
+`145` (+ 1 more byte) is how many channels to send data for, from each board.
 For instance, `145 4` would send all 4 channels from all boards.
 Note that the logic analyzer data is the "5th channel" on each board, so `145 5` sends all 4 channels plus the logic analyzer data.
 The logic analyzer data is the same number of samples as and synchronous with the fast ADC data.
 It is 1 byte per sample, and each bit is 0/1 for each of the 8 logic analyzer pins being low/high.

+`146` (+ 3 more bytes) requests a byte to be read from i2c (e.g. ioexpander inputs) from a given i2c address, chip address, and board.

+`147` requests the firmware version byte to be sent back over serial from the currently active board.